silverstripe/silverstripe-framework/docs/en/topics/theme-development.md

 *  **typography.css** contains the styling for the text/fonts/links (used in both front and back ends)
 *  **form.css** styling for forms.

-You can add more stylesheets using the template tag `<% require themedCSS(filename) %>`, which will load filename.css from your css directory.
+You can add more stylesheets using the template tag `<% require themedCSS("filename") %>`, which will load filename.css from your css directory.

 Note: If you're using a default install of Silverstripe and notice that you're getting layout.css, typography.css and